realtimeradio/rcf_design/docs/30-Requirements.md

  1. ScR-0041 / *RcfR-0005*: Attenuation from the center of one channel to an adjacent channel shall be $\geq 60$ dB.

-> Other requirements may be useful in further specifing channel response, for example:
+> Other requirements may be useful in further specifying channel response, for example:

 > - Maximum allowed passband ripple
 > - Minimum attenuation at >1 channel offset